Justin Turner Preview, Player Props: Red Sox vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers' 4.22 team ERA ranks 15th across all league pitching staffs.
+- The Dodgers' 4.21 team ERA ranks 15th across all MLB pitching staffs.

-- Dodgers pitchers combine to rank 13th in baseball in home runs surrendered (144 total, 1.1 per game).
+- The Dodgers rank 12th in baseball in home runs surrendered (146 total, 1.1 per game).

-- Lynn will aim to claim his 10th win when he makes the start for the Dodgers, his 26th of the season.
-He is 9-9 with a 5.60 ERA and 169 strikeouts through 144 2/3 innings pitched.

-- The right-hander's last appearance came on Friday, Aug.
-18 against the Milwaukee Brewers, when he threw seven scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.